 Protip: if you are adding Huayna Picchu and Machu Picchu as options you may want to have a second day to explore so you can take it all in.

 Online Step by Step Process

 - In order to secure your tickets, the first step in the process is going to the Peru Ministry of Culture government website.

 - Next, you’ll want to determine if you’re attending Machu Picchu by itself, or if you’d like to add-on Huayna Picchu or Machu Picchu Mountain.
 Huayna Picchu’s entrance times are between 7-8 AM or 10-11 AM and Machu Picchu Mountain is between 7-8 AM or 9-10 AM.
 Keep in mind, Huayna Picchu and Machu Picchu Mountain only allow 400 people in per day.
 This is a change for Machu Picchu Mountain as of 2019.
 Previously, 800 people per day were allowed to hike Machu Picchu Mountain.
 It’s best to book well in advance to get the time slot that works best for you.

-- First you must decide if you are a part of the general entrance (most foreigners), special entrance (Bolivians, Columbians, Ecaudorians, and Peruvians) or Cusqueños (Peruvian citizens born in Cusco).
+- First, you must decide if you are a part of the general entrance (mostly foreigners), special entrance (Bolivians, Columbians, Ecuadorians, and Peruvians) or Cusqueños (Peruvian citizens born in Cusco).
 Cusqueño entrance is only permitted on Sundays.

 - Select the date and how many adults, students, or children.
 If you have a valid student ID you must start by including them as an adult.
 Then use the online chat or email [email protected] to provide proof before paying.
 The student will be changed from adult to student at the payment screen.
 Then select the availability button to move to the next step.